What Happens If You Miss a Life Insurance Premium Payment?

 A lapse affects more than just immediate coverage.

-• Your insurer must notify you when your policy officially lapses.
-The notice will explain your options for reinstatement if you want to restore the policy.
+• Your insurer notifies you when the policy lapses.
+The notice lists reinstatement options.

 Can You Reinstate a Lapsed Life Insurance Policy?

-• Evidence of insurability (proof that you're still healthy enough to qualify for coverage), which includes health questions or a medical exam
+• Proof you're healthy enough for coverage (health questions or a medical exam)

 How to Avoid Missing Life Insurance Payments

-6. Consider a waiver of premium rider.
-A waiver of premium rider is an optional add-on that covers your premiums if you become disabled and can't work.
-After you've been totally disabled for six months or more (exact timing varies by policy), the rider kicks in, and your insurer waives your premiums while maintaining your full coverage.
+6. Add a waiver of premium rider.
+This optional rider pays your premiums if you're disabled and can't work.
+The rider activates if you've been totally disabled six months or longer.
+Your insurer waives premiums and keeps your full coverage active.

 mglogo icon